WHO and WHAT IS THE Pelvic and Women’s Health PHYSIOTHERAPY GROUP?

 WHAT ARE THE ADVANTAGES OF PWHPG MEMBERSHIP?

-- Become part of a network with other physiotherapists interested in pelvic and women’s health.
+- Become part of a network and a community of physiotherapists with like-minded interest in pelvic and women’s health.

 • Discounted PWH CPD courses.